Our local portfolio is focused on regional priorities.

 Capture American Rescue Plan Act (ARPA) Funds Allocated for Regional Investment

-• HCI Serves on the Community Outreach Committee Focused on Regional Engagement
+• HCI Served on the Community Outreach Committee Focused on Regional Engagement

 Social Emotional Wellness A2P State of Play